How To Get Shiny Hair | Expert Tips

-Working with clients in my salon over the years, I’ve achieved shiny hair with even the driest of hair types.
+Working with clients in my salon over the years, I’ve achieved shiny hair with even the driest hair types.
 Quick fixes are tempting and often give a temporary fix.
-However, sometimes they leave hair feeling drier and more lacklustre.
+However, they can leave hair feeling drier and more lacklustre.

 I believe in building long-lasting shine for hair, and with the right approach, you can have healthy, shiny hair all the time.